nexiality/documentation/userguide/InstallingNexial.md

        ![download_jdk](image/InstallingNexial_03.png)
    1. Click on **Accept License Agreement**.
        ![accept_license](image/InstallingNexial_04.png)
    1. Select the appropriate download file suitable for your workstation.
-Recommended to select the 64bit version for better performance and efficient memory management.
+Recommended to select **the 64bit version for better performance and efficient memory management**.

 2. Installing Java
    1.  **For Windows only: HIGHLY RECOMMENDED TO INSTALL JAVA IN A DIRECTORY THAT DOES NOT CONTAIN SPACES**